kevchen266/kotlin-for-python-developers-cn/README.md

 Thus, you can create something resource manager-like by creating a class that implements `Closeable`, does its setup work in `init`, and does its cleanup work in `close()`.

-In case you're wondering about how `use`, which is a function, can just be followed by a block like that, see the section on [DSL support](#receivers).
+In case you're wondering about how `use`, which is a function, can just be followed by a block like that, see the section on [DSL support](#接收者).

-## Documentation
+## 编写文档

 Kotlin's documentation syntax is called _KDoc_.
 A KDoc block is placed above the construct it describes, and begins with `/**` and ends with `*/` (possibly on one line; if not, each intermediate lines should start with an aligned asterisk).
 The first block of text is the summary; then, you can use _block tags_ to provide information about specific parts of the construct.
 Some block tags are `@param` for function parameters and generic type parameters, and `@return` for the return value.
 You can link to identifiers inside brackets.
 All the text outside of links and block tag names is in Markdown format.